jasonsbarr/htdp-image/README.md

 </script>
 ```

-Rendering functions should run in both browser and Node.js (via JSDom) environments, so you should be able to do testing with a test runner like Mocha using this library.
+Image functions should run in both browser and Node.js (via JSDom) environments, so you should be able to do testing with a test runner like Mocha using this library.

 ## Documentation